The non-Lefschetz locus of conics: Jumping conics and non-Lefschetz conics

 \begin{teo} \cite[Theorem 2]{Vitter} The set of jumping conics $J_2$ of a semistable rank $2$ vector bundle $\E$ on $\PP^2$ can be given the scheme structure of a hypersurface in $\PP^5$ of degree $c_2(\E)$ if $c_1(\E)=0$ and of degree $c_2(\E)-1$ if $c_1(\E)=-1$.
 Furthermore, the singular jumping conics are in the scheme-theoretic closure of the smooth jumping conics. \end{teo} The following results can be seen as corollaries of this theorem.

 \begin{cor} Let $\E$ be a stable, normalized vector bundle with $c_1(\E)=-1$.
 A conic $C$ fails to be a Weak Lefschetz conic if and only if it is a jumping conic. \end{cor} \begin{proof} Let us first consider the case when $C=\ell_1\ell_2$ is singular.
-If $\C=\ell^2$ we prove in \ref{LC} that $C$ is a non-Lefschetz conic if and only if it is a jumping line of the second type, i.e. $h^0(\C;\E_{|C}) \neq0$.
+If $\C=\ell^2$ we show in the proof of Proposition \ref{LC} that $C$ is a non-Lefschetz conic if and only if it is a jumping line of the second type, i.e. $h^0(\C;\E_{|C}) \neq0$.
 The same proof shows that $C=\ell_1\ell_2$ is a non-Lefschetz conic if and only if $h^0(\C;\E_{|C}) \neq0$.